-- A CP may not issue a refusal on the ground that requirements relating to the form of the reproduction that are additional to, or different from, those specified in the declaration under Rule9(3)(a) have not been satisfied. - However, it may issue a refusal on the ground that the reproductions contained in the international registration do not sufficiently disclose the industrial design.
+- A CP may not issue a refusal on the ground that requirements relating to the form of the reproduction that are additional to, or different from, those specified in the declaration under Rule9(3)(a) have not been satisfied. - However, it may issue a refusal, on an individual case basis, on the ground that the reproductions contained in the international registration do not sufficiently disclose the industrial design.